 Each student should do the tasks on their own sheet of paper.

 First, you will work with a partner to do tasks 1-6.
-Second, work on tasks 7-12 on your own.
+Second, take notes on tasks 7-12 on your own.
+Write down any information you find of value to be used in the slideshow you will be making with your table members.
 Third, work with your whole table on task 13.

 1. Compose your own text response to the message, "What are you doing later?"
 Imagine that one hand is on the driving wheel and text with the free hand.
+Keep your eyes on the road!!!
 Have your partner time how long it takes you to respond.
 Record your time and then switch roles.

-2. Put your phone away.
+2. PUT YOUR PHONE AWAY!
 Use the example link below for the following question.
-How far, in feet, would your car have traveled while going 30 mph (miles per hour)?
+Using your time from #1, how far, in feet, would your car have traveled while going 30 mph (miles per hour)?

 Conversion Example Note: The length of a football field is 360 feet.